-When your home appreciates you have more resources to borrow against, and you'll make a bigger profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll create a bigger profit when you sell.

-Property values in Troy shift for many different reasons, so how do you know what you're investing in now won't depreciate the day after you close?
+Property values in Troy fluctuate for numerous reasons, so how can you be sure what you're buying presently won't depreciate the day after you close?

-The most important aspect to consider is that you select a REALTOR® in Troy who understands the factors that influence local prices.
+It's critical that you go with a real estate agent in Troy who can identify the factors that drive local prices.

-Many believe that the economy is the most influential factor affecting real estate appreciation.
+Many think that the economy is the most crucial factor affecting real estate appreciation.

-there are several issues on a national level that impact your home's value: unemployment, mortgage rates, inflation, and more.
+there are quite a few factors on a national level that affect your home's value: unemployment, interest rates, inflation, and more.

-So those regions typically appreciate, or retain their value consistently, year to year.
+So these communities often appreciate, or carry their value consistently, year to year.

-Recent sales - Your real estate agent should give you statistics on the recent real estate sales in the regions that you're interested in.
+Recent sales - Your REALTOR® should give you stats on the recent home sales in the areas that you'd like to live in.
 You'll want to know average time on market, selling versus listing price and more.

-The appreciation history - Is the area thought to be desirable because of its location or affordability?
-Have property prices gone up or down over the last 5-10 years?
+Appreciation history - Have house prices gone up or down over the past 5 to 10 years?
+Is the area thought to be desirable because of its location or affordability?

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a good mix of jobs in an area, or does it count on just one industry?
-Is the blend of commercial and residential development changing?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a good blend of job types in an area, or does it count on just one industry?